PC-Addict/DocuPad_Client/README.md

 # DocuPad App

 1. This is the client version of the app.
-Please refer the server code of this app
+Please refer the server code of this app here ([Server](https://github.com/PC-Addict/DocuPad-Server))

 # Screenshots